kristelfung/kristelfung-com/src/content/blog/posts/from-college-to-postgrad-cities-and-ambition.md

 Ultimately, New York is fun, but I feel out of place here.
 The bay feels like home.
 So who knows, my chapter in New York may close sooner than I think.

+Notes/afterthoughts:

-Edit: As an afterthought, I think it’s necessary to bring up that 1) NYU is a private school, whereas UC Berkeley is a public state university.
+1. NYU is a private school, whereas UC Berkeley is a public state university.
 They are opposites in many ways, and this probably contributes to a large bias in my comparison.
 If I could experience, say, Columbia versus Stanford, some confounding variables may have been eliminated.
 I don’t think there’s an equivalent of UC Berkeley in NYC.
-2) There is a lot of beauty to New York, such as culture and the arts, but I will confess I don’t have much interest in either.
-Both of which are very valuable parts of NYC that I’m unable to appreciate!
+2. There is a lot of beauty to New York, such as culture and the arts.
+I confess I don’t have much interest in either, so I’m unable to appreciate this.
+3. Paul G doesn’t describe Berkeley as an ambitious place, and this is because I believe being a student at UC Berkeley versus living in Berkeley as an adult is drastically different.
+The talent in Berkeley is highly concentrated in the student body of UC Berkeley.
+If you’re not a student, you won’t really interact with this demographic.
+I imagine as an adult, you probably would not want to either.
+Additionally, most alumni from Cal don’t stay in Berkeley, they often move out to SF or other parts of the bay.